HorizenOfficial/horizen-docs/docs/3-mainnet-migration-instructions/03-ledger-wallet-users.md

    ![Connect Ledger](/img/migration-tools/ledger-1.png)

 3. **Enter the Destination Address**
    <br/>Enter the **destination address**.
-This is the EVM address that will receive the migrated ZEN tokens.
+The destination address is where ZEN will be sent to, make sure you are the owner of this address.
 The "Message to Sign" will auto-populate.

    ![Enter destination address](/img/migration-tools/ledger-2.png)